 Meet the Board:

 Diane McBride, Associate Director: Diane has been intimately involved in SCCA since its inception.
-She is delighted to have the opportunity to work with this exceptional Board of Directors and, especially, her Assistant Director as SCCA moves forward in assisting Canyons of the Ancients National Monument and the Visitor Center and Museum with their many good works in protecting this fragile landscape for future generations.
+She is delighted to have the opportunity to work with this exceptional Board of Directors and, especially, the Executive Director as SCCA moves forward in assisting Canyons of the Ancients National Monument and the Visitor Center and Museum with their many good works in protecting this fragile landscape for future generations.
 As an educator for many years, she initially taught dance and drama while performing professionally, then taught elementary school for 15 years.
 She directed the education programs at the Anasazi Heritage Center for 10 years and has managed the Cultural Site Stewardship Program for Canyons of the Ancients National Monument since 2010.
 You can always find her with her husband and best friend Bob and their two doggie-kids as they hike the public lands of the Southwest or record cultural resources for private landowners.
 This masterful landscape has drawn many of us here and, together, we will work to protect it.

-Shaine Gans, Executive Director: After studying cultural anthropology at Wesleyan University and working on archaeology projects in southern Oregon and Israel, Shaine journeyed to the Southwest for the first time over 20 years ago.
-Drawn here initially by a curiosity to see ancient cliff dwellings and rock art firsthand, she found a great reason to stay when offered an opportunity to work as a curation and interpretation intern and then contractor at what is now the Canyons of the Ancients Visitor Center and Museum.
-Inspired to pursue a career in museum work she briefly left the area to obtain a master’s degree in museology from the University of Washington.
-Unable to keep herself away from the Four Corners, she returned here to work for more than 6 years as an educator at Crow Canyon Archaeological Center.
+Shaine Gans, Executive Director: After studying cultural anthropology at Wesleyan University and working on archaeology projects in southern Oregon and Israel, Shaine journeyed to the Southwest for the first time over 25 years ago.
+Drawn here initially by a curiosity to see ancient cliff dwellings and rock art firsthand, she found a great reason to stay when offered an opportunity to work first as a curation and interpretation intern and then as a contractor at what is now the Canyons of the Ancients Visitor Center and Museum.
+Inspired to pursue a career in museum work she briefly left the Southwest to obtain a master’s degree in museology from the University of Washington.
+Unable to keep herself away from the Four Corners, she returned to southwestern Colorado to work for more than 6 years as an educator at Crow Canyon Archaeological Center.
 During this time, she and her husband built a straw-bale, adobe house on the mesa just outside of Dolores.
-With the addition of two children, roots in this area deepened even more.
+With the addition of two children, roots in this area deepened.
 She and her family love to adventure as much as possible by exploring the canyons of southern Colorado and Utah, floating down our local rivers in their big orange raft, or hiking trails through our beautiful San Juan National Forest.
 When given a moment for self-preservation you might find Shaine trail running or practicing yoga with friends.
 She is grateful for the abundance of public lands in her backyard.
 Most of all, she is committed to extending opportunities for the public to experience these incredible places and inspiring the next generation to become passionate stewards of this area’s unique natural and cultural resources.